SELab-2/OSOC-3/files/user_manual.md

 The student's list on the left-hand side can be searched through (by typing the name of the student in the search bar) and can also be filtered by multiple attributes:

-- Roles: Only show students who have one of the selected roles
+- Roles: Only show students who have one of the selected roles.
-- Only alumni: Only show students who are alumni
+- Only alumni: Only show students who are alumni.
-- Students you've suggested for: Only show students for which you made a suggestion
+- Students you've suggested for: Only show students for which you made a suggestion.
-- Only student coach volunteer: Only show students who indicated that they want to be a student coach
+- Only student coach volunteer: Only show students who indicated that they want to be a student coach.
+- Confirmed: Only show students who have one of the selected confirmation statuses.

 These filters can also be reset by clicking the red **Reset filters** button at the top of the student's list.